 - Remove combustible debris on and or under decks, overhangs, and fences.

-- Keep gutters and roofs free of pine needles and leaves.
+- Keep gutters and roofs free of debris and leaves.

 Every few years (or as needed):